CleverCloud/clever-cloud.com/en/services/couchbase.md

 doc: http://doc.clever-cloud.com/databases-and-services/couchbase/
 ---

-Couchbase est une base de données opensource pour applications web et mobiles interactives.
+Couchbase is an open source database for interactives mobiles and web applications.